elkwaku/todo/README.md

 #TODO_TASK_MANAGER

-This is a mini project started while I taught a friend Python Programming for her masters.
+This is a mini project started while I taught a client Python Programming for a masters program in Cyber Security.